ethanlabs101/frlegends-skeleton-key/docs/linux-installation/linux-installation.md

 - A working internet connection
 - Enough free storage for Skeleton Key and its dependencies

-You do not need root access to run Skeleton Key itself.

 This guide assumes you are using a Debian/Ubuntu-based or Arch-based Linux distribution such as:

 - Ubuntu